nagelkl/clion_embedded/README.md

 After the firmware change, the debug- part of the nucleo behaves like a SEGGER J-Link debug probe.

-## Starting the JLink gdbserver
+## Testing the JLink gdbserver
-To start the Jlink gdbserver we have to open a terminal in the project root and execute the [StartupJLink.bat](StartupJLink.bat) script.
+To test the Jlink gdbserver we have to open a terminal and run the SEGGER J-Ling gdbserver in cli- Mode configured for our microcontroller.

+If the SEGGER tools are installed at the default location,

+    "C:\Program Files (x86)\SEGGER\JLink\JLinkGDBServerCL.exe" -select USB -device STM32L476RG -if SWD -speed 1000 -ir

-This starts the Jlink gdbserver in CLI- Mode (without GUI) configured for the microcontroller on the nucleo board and connects to the microcontroller core.
+starts the Jlink gdbserver in CLI- Mode (without GUI) configured for the microcontroller on the nucleo board and connects to the microcontroller core.
 If everything is fine you should see an output similar to